 The Excel LN function calculates the natural logarithm of a given number.

-where the number argument is a positive real number that you want to calculate the natural logarithm of.
+where the number argument is the positive real number that you want to calculate the natural logarithm of.

-Further examples of the Excel Ln function can be found on the Microsoft Office website.
+Further examples of the Excel Ln function are provided on the Microsoft Office website.

-If you get an error from your Excel Ln function, this is likely to be one of the following:
+If you get an error from the Excel Ln function, this is likely to be one of the following:

 |#NUM!||-||Occurs if the supplied number argument is negative or zero.|

 |#VALUE!||-||Occurs if the supplied number argument is non-numeric.|